jedi-academy/learn-4711/data/labs/lab01.md

 There is merit to working in parallel with a partner from your set, for support, but you need individual submissions.

+## G I T

+Throughout this lab, and indeed this course, frequent mention is made of "github repositories".

 ##Lab Submission